JibbSmart/JoyShockLibrary/README.md

 JoyShockLibrary's DualShock 4 support would likely not be possible without the info available on [PSDevWiki](https://www.psdevwiki.com/ps4/Main_Page) and [Eleccelerator Wiki](http://eleccelerator.com/wiki/index.php?title=DualShock_4). chrippa's [ds4drv](https://github.com/chrippa/ds4drv) was also a handy reference for getting rumble and lights working right away.

 This software also relies on and links signal11's [HIDAPI](https://github.com/signal11/hidapi) to connect to USB and Bluetooth devices.
+Since HIDAPI is linked statically, .objs are included.
+Since .objs may need to be compiled with the same compiler version as the dll itself, HIDAPI itself is included in a .zip.

 ## Helpful Resources
 * [GyroWiki](http://gyrowiki.jibbsmart.com) - All about good gyro controls for games: